How long has it been since the last time you did a complete inventory and analysis of your content?

 You may want to work with them again in the future for similar types of content.

 Based on what your original content goals are, you need to decide whether your content is working for you.

 Each piece of content you audit will have several data metrics attached to it.
 These metrics will tell you if you’re hitting the mark or missing it drastically.

-For the content that does well, take note of the content details audit.
-Analyze what type of content it was, the topic, who produced it, and when it published.
+For the content that does well, take note of what the details in the audit are telling you.
+Analyze what type of content it was, the topic, who produced it, and when it was published.

 Repeating your successes can help you create similarly high-performing content.